 While somewhat awkward in execution, Gottlob Frege's condition stroke is the centerpiece of his system of logic.
 The import of this symbol is that of deduction, and advances his philosophy that mathematical truths should follow from truths in logic, a point of view known today as logicism.
 Two later practitioners of logicism whose work set the stage for mathematical logic of the twentieth century were Bertrand Russell (1872-1970) and Alfred North Whitehead (1861-1947).
 The British mathematician and philosopher A. N. Whitehead began his career at Trinity College in Cambridge, where he taught from 1885 to 1910 [14].
-In 1898 he authored A Treatise on Universal Algebra, with Applications [29] concerning the foundations of mathematics.
+In 1898 he authored A Treatise on Universal Algebra, with Applications [27] concerning the foundations of mathematics.
 Bertrand Russell matriculated at Trinity as a student in 1890, where Whitehead became his mentor.
-Russell authored ThePrinciples of Mathematics [21] in 1903, which also dealt with foundational issues, and soon the two scholars began a collaboration on what would become their highly influential magnum opus Principia Mathematica [22], published in three volumes (1910, 1912, 1913).
+Russell authored ThePrinciples of Mathematics [20] in 1903, which also dealt with foundational issues, and soon the two scholars began a collaboration on what would become their highly influential magnum opus Principia Mathematica [21], published in three volumes (1910, 1912, 1913).
 The work develops the doctrine of logicism, and seeks to place on firm foundations emerging ideas in set theory.
 While students new to mathematics see little controversy in the basic principles of the subject, Russell had discovered an inherent paradox in the work of Gottlob Frege and Georg Cantor (1845-1918) on the fundamental notion of what a set ought to be.
 Russell was fond of the following non-technical description of the paradox: Suppose that the barber of a certain town is a man who (lives in that town) and shaves all men in town who do not shave themselves.
 Does the barber shave himself?
 If the answer is "yes," then the barber does not shave himself, so the answer is "no." If the answer is "no," then it is false that the barber does not shave himself, so the answer is "yes" the barber does shave himself.
-Although this project will not develop Cantor's ideas, nor Russell's purported solution to this paradox, the project does offer a brief excerpt from the introduction of Principia Mathematica, where the authors state that mathematical logic "is framed with a view to the perfectly precise expression, in its symbols, of mathematical propositions: to secure such expression, and to secure it in the simplest and most convenient notation possible ... " [24, p.
+Although this project will not develop Cantor's ideas, nor Russell's purported solution to this paradox, the project does offer a brief excerpt from the introduction of Principia Mathematica, where the authors state that mathematical logic "is framed with a view to the perfectly precise expression, in its symbols, of mathematical propositions: to secure such expression, and to secure it in the simplest and most convenient notation possible ... " [25, p.

 1].
-Further material from Principia Mathematica for an introductory discrete mathematics course can be found in the Loci: Convergence article "An Introduction to Symbolic Logic," published on-line in this series of projects.
 While reading the work of Russell and Whitehead, compare their notation to that of their predecessors Frege and Boole.

 Russell was a prolific writer, contributing to the fields of education, history, religion, and political theory, not to mention philosophy and logic [15].
 In 1950 he received the Nobel Prize in Literature "in recognition of his varied and significant writings in which he champions humanitarian ideals and freedom of thought," to quote the Nobel Foundation.
 He was an advocate of social reform, an anti-war activist, and later in life an anti-nuclear activist.
 His anti-war protests in England resulted in his dismissal from Trinity College in 1916, and a five-month imprisonment in 1918.
 Furthermore, in response to public protest, his appointment at the City College of New York was terminated in 1940.
-Let's read from the monumental Principia Mathematica [24, p.
+Let's read from the monumental Principia Mathematica [25, p.
 6-8]: